-The process put in place at YSU is designed to ensure that both inventions and inventors (faculty and staff) are treated consistently and in accordance with all policies and procedures.
+The intellectual property process at YSU is designed to ensure that both inventions and inventors (faculty and staff) are treated consistently and in accordance with all policies and procedures.
 Additionally, the institution must ensure that inventions and inventors remain in continual compliance with any and all regulations imposed by any source(s) of external funding, including the Federal government.

 - Utility Patents - This classification constitutes the bulk of patents issued.
 A utility patent is used to protect an invention that is useful and that works in a novel or unique way.